 When a participant successfully completes the MENTOR Program, he or she will receive a substantial reduction in the remaining term of court supervision.
 This is a carrot, not a stick.
 In addition, it is expected that participation in MENTOR will result in healthier communities and families, and a decrease in the various human and financial costs associated with crime, prosecution, and incarceration.

-MENTOR participants are men and women, ages 18-30, who have pled guilty in front of Judge Michael Erdos, been referred by the Defender Association of Philadelphia and approved by the Philadelphia District Attorney's Office, and have accepted an offer to be part of the MENTOR Program.
-Defendants with current firearms offenses, violent felonies or sex crimes -- or a history of such offenses -- are ineligible for the program.
+MENTOR participants are men and women, ages 18-30, who have pled guilty, been referred by the Defender Association of Philadelphia or Adult Probation and Parole and approved by the Philadelphia District Attorney's Office, and have accepted an offer to be part of the MENTOR Program.
+Defendants who have current violent felonies or sex crimes -- or a history of such offenses -- are ineligible for the program.
+Defenders with prior or current firearm offenses must be reviewed for eligibility upon entrance.
 Participation in the MENTOR Program is entirely voluntary.

 Mentors are men and women, ages 21 and older, who volunteer their time and are committed to helping returning citizens become productive members of the Philadelphia community.
 Current mentors include graduate students, members of faith-based organizations, formerly incarcerated citizens and many other dedicated individuals from various walks of life.
 MENTOR encourages mentor applicants who have previously been involved in the criminal justice system but they must have returned home from incarceration at least two years before serving as a mentor.
 Those interested in mentoring must submit an application to the MENTOR Program, complete an in-person interview, and submit to a criminal background check.
 Every mentor candidate must also be approved by the Philadelphia District Attorney's Office.